Timmy-Ezekiel/alx-system_engineering-devops/0x00-shell_basics/README.md

 * ./1-listit: This script display the list of contents in the current directory

 * ./2-bring_me_home: This bash script change the user working directory to home directory.

+* ./3-listfiles: This bash script output the content of the working directory in long format